All Episodes

 All of us are blessing the country in that moment.

-You know, that's that's why incredibly beautiful moment of God bless America.
+Incredibly beautiful moment of God bless America.

 We're all singing for us to bless our nation.

-And you know, it it was moved and it still is moving.
+And, you know, it was moving.

-To think that moments later, innocent people, part of that group would be gunned down, literally, moments later.
+To think that moments later, innocent people, part of that group, would be gunned down, literally, moments later.

 So it's a really intense thing to know that because watching it, it just feels like a perfect unifying moment.

-It's a it's a it's a blessing.
+It's a blessing.

-So after all that happened, both you and my buddy John Rich, you had left the the concert area.
+So after all that happened, both you and my buddy John Rich, you had left the concert area.

-You hear the shooting, you hear what's going on, and you guys got in a lockdown situation yourself.
+And you guys got in a lockdown situation yourself.

 Tell us what happened.

-We didn't know different, so as far as we were concerned, we had to lock up.
+So as far as we were concerned, we had to lock up.

-It was really scary because in real time we were also seeing SWAT.
+It was really scary because in real time, we were also seeing SWAT.

 You know, Big Kenny was on the bus.